 WATCH: 3 Important Tips To Care For an Old Dog [VET VIDEO]

 White/grey: Some causes of white dog poop include old poop that has leached in the sun or medication causing your dog to poop white.
-It could also due to something your dog should not have eaten, too much calcium in the diet, internal parasites, or digestive issues.
-Grey feces is often because of high amounts of fat due to an absorptive or digestive issue.
+It could also be due to something your dog should not have eaten, too much calcium in the diet, internal parasites, digestive issues, or liver dysfunction.
+Grey feces is often caused by high amounts of fat passed in the stool due to an absorptive or digestive issue.
 If your dog’s not on a new medication, see your vet to find out why your dog’s poop is white.
-Learn more about white dog poop.
+Learn more about white dog poop or orange diarrhea.

 Brown but mucousy: The intestines normally have a layer of mucous to protect the lining and help lubricate bowel movements.
 So, the occasional mucousy dog poop is expected.
 What you don’t normally see is repeated bowel movements with lots of mucous.
 This could mean inflammation from stress, an infection, parasites, or eating something they shouldn’t have.
 See your veterinarian if you notice more than one bowel movement with mucous.